-Unemployment is low, employment is high, reported occurrences of hard-to-fill vacancies are just below the national average, (although high at 29%), and employer incidences of both hard-to-fill and skill shortage vacancies is below that seen nationally.
-That would suggest that the Greater Lincolnshire labour market is performing well.
+The data would suggest on one hand that the Greater Lincolnshire labour market is performing well: unemployment is low, employment is high, reported occurrences of hard-to-fill vacancies are just below the national average, (although high at 29%), and employer reported incidences of both hard-to-fill and skill shortage vacancies is below that seen nationally.

-Yet we know from our own local intelligence that some of our sectors are struggling to find the right skilled labour and that Greater Lincolnshire's GVA per head and levels of productivity (GVA per job, and GVA per hour worked) are lower than the national average, and many of its contemporary LEP areas.
+Yet we know that some of our sectors are struggling to find the right skilled labour, plus Greater Lincolnshire's GVA per head and levels of productivity (GVA per job, and GVA per hour worked) are lower than the national average, and many of its contemporary LEP areas.

-Qualification levels of the overall population have risen over time but remain far behind the national average, and have for many years.
-Wages have increased in the last year, but they remain on average well below national rates, yet employers struggling to fill vacancies don't report this as a reason, as we might expect.
+Qualification levels of the overall population have risen over time but they remain far behind the national average, and have for many years.
+Wages have increased in the last year, but they remain on average well below national rates, yet employers who are struggling to fill vacancies don't report that wages are the problem.
+Employers with hard to fill vacancies are more likely to cite a lack of qualified applicants than the national average and there is a low proportion of adults with Level 4+ qualifications.
+Add to that decreasing levels of adult participation in Further Education, and a projected decrease in the working age population and the conclusion would be that the supply of qualifications, or skills, is not meeting demand.
+The likely impact of Brexit and automation will exacerbate that.